 In April 2020, we announced the closing of the sale of our U.S. manufacturing facility to M.D.
 Anderson.
 When M.D.
 Anderson assumed ownership of the facility, we became reliant on M.D.
 Anderson to supply our current clinical product candidates.
 We have endeavored to structure the transaction in a manner that ensures availability of adequate capacity and priority access thereto for the continued clinical development of our product candidates.
 Given the complexity of the manufacturing processes for cellular therapies, M.D.
-Anderson may be unable to effectively manufacture or release our products in accordance with applicable cGMP standards, or may not have sufficient capacity to fulfill demand for products for our clinical trials, which could result in significant costs or delays to our programs.
+Anderson may be unable to effectively manufacture or release our products in accordance with applicable cGMP standards, which could result in significant costs or delays to our programs.

-We oversee a complex manufacturing supply chain of cellular therapy product candidates, viral vectors and small molecule drugs.\
+We oversee a complex manufacturing supply chain of cellular therapy product candidates, viral vectors and small molecule drugs.